-Terri is a hospice and hospital-trained clinical chaplain and end-of-life educator certified in death, dying and bereavement by the Association of Death Education and Counseling and in trauma support by the International Association of Trauma Professionals.
-She conducts workshops throughout the U.S. for the dying and the bereaved, and teaches in the interreligious chaplaincy program at the Graduate Theological Union.
+Terri is an inter-spiritual hospice chaplain and end-of-life educator certified in death, dying and bereavement by the Association of Death Education and Counseling and in family-focused grief therapy by The Portland Institute.
+She conducts workshops and produces conferences and symposiums throughout the U.S. and teaches in the chaplaincy and thanatology programsat the Graduate Theological Union, Marian University and the University of Maryland.
 She is the founder of the The Afterlife Conference, The Conference on Death, Grief and Belief, and the Ask Doctor Death podcast, and is the author of four books on death and grief.

 Kamal Abu-Shamsieh, PhD

 Dr. Abu-Shamsieh has extensive international experience as a trainer for spiritual-care providers, and has served since 2012 as a relief chaplain at Stanford Hospital and Clinics.
 He is the director of the inter-religious chaplaincy program at the Graduate Theological Union in Berkeley, CA., and is also an assistant professor of practical theology.
 His research interests include ethics at end-of-life, Islamic law and ethics, spiritual care, and interfaith relations and dialog.

 Dr. Clint Heacock is a former evangelical pastor and bible college teacher of over 20 years.
 He holds a PhD in preaching and biblical studies from the University of Chester in the UK.
 Although he grew up in a fundamentalist Christian environment, he has since deconstructed his former faith and walked away from Christianity altogether.
 Since leaving evangelicalism he has been the host of The MindShift Podcast.
 The aim of the show is to educate people on the dangers of the Christian Right, dominion theology, destructive cults, and religious trauma syndrome--and help reconstruct their lives, post-religion.